 - Use the web application composed of Logi Report Server JSP pages.
 You can browse to the existing web pages for an interactive session to make report requests, rather than write new programs to offer special features based on calls of the Java API.
 The web application components offer a full set of report functions as well as listing available report resources based on the signed-in user's identity and permissions.
 You can use Logi Report Server in this way with an application built with any technology including .NET and HTML web pages.

 - Use the compiled servlets to make direct requests by URL.
 Although not technically API, they serve the same purpose.
 Action requests are the method calls, with query parameters similar to method parameters.
-The servlet actions are limited to running, scheduling, and viewing results.
+The servlet actions are limited to running, scheduling, and viewing reports.
 You can use servlets with an application built with any technology that can request a URL including HTML web pages, .NET applications, and Java web applications.

 - Use the Java API classes and methods.
 You can call Java API classes and methods directly from a Java program to extend existing applications by building access to Logi Report functionality.
 Logi Report servlets and JSP web pages also use the same Java API classes and methods.
 Each Java API method has a Javadoc entry that describes how to use it.